MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/About-Data-Warehouse-Module-Deployment.md

 8. Any necessary changes to extract, transform, and load (ETL) modules are made to the DWStagingandConfig database.

-Management packs that contain only Service Manager–specific information do not cause the deployment activities to execute.
+Management packs that contain only Service Manager-specific information do not cause the deployment activities to execute.
 They are only be triggered for new data warehouse and reporting-specific elements.

 ## Understanding the ETL Processes
 After the data warehouse schema and reports are deployed, the DWDataMart database is populated with actual data for reporting purposes.
 This is done by the ETL processes.
 These three processes each serve their own specific purpose: